 Students build on their basic culinary skills and cooking techniques through meal planning while having the opportunity to use new and advanced technology.
 Students conduct practical research by visiting local cafes, and food halls, food markets and specialty food outlets investigating what new foods and ingredients are available in the marketplace.

 Programming and Games Development explores a range of programming languages and game genres.
 Students will write their own mobile game and use a range of editing techniques and digital drawing skills to produce a variety of designs.

-In Creative Digital Media students use current industry software programs and the College’s TV studio and recording facilities to help them manipulate, edit and produce professional quality work.
+In Digital Media and Film students use current industry software programs and the College’s TV studio and recording facilities to help them manipulate, edit and produce professional quality work.

 Photography teaches the skills and processes of ‘black and white’ photography and darkroom procedures, and introduces students to the care and operation of photographic equipment, including the SLR camera and photographic enlargers.
 Students are taught correct processing and printing and are encouraged to explore ideas in an imaginative way, developing an awareness of the techniques and skills required to produce photographic images of quality.